 - Place chocolate candies evenly on cheesecake.
 You do not have to press them into the cheesecake, they will sink as the cheesecake bakes.

 - Bake 45 minutes at 350 degrees F.

 - The top of cheesecake will turn from glossy to matte when cooked.
 A 2 to 3 inch circle in the center will be 'giggly' when it's done.
 This will firm up as it cools and sets.

 - Turn oven off and open oven door slightly, but leave cheesecake in oven and undisturbed for 10 to 15 minutes.

-- After this time, allow cheesecake to cool completely on wire rack on countertop.
+- After this time, allow cheesecake to cool completely on a wire rack on the countertop.

 - After the cheesecake is completely cool, refrigerate overnight or at least 12 hours before cutting.

 - Before serving top with more Rolo candies and chocolate and caramel sauce.
 I used 1 cup of Rolos and about 1/4 cup store-bought ice cream chocolate sauce and 1/4 cup store-bought ice cream caramel sauce to garnish.

 - Cool completely about 2 hours before refrigerating.
 Refrigerate 8 hours before slicing.

 You may also like these cheesecake recipes